maltesl/ku-frontpage/README.md

 You can disable a command, by setting it to nothing, for example if you do not want a subtitle, you can use `\subtitle{}`.

-It will usually not be necessary to set the submission statement, as the statements required as of 2021-04 for SUND and SCIENCE are automatically set.
+For SUND and SCIENCE the submission statements required as of 2021-04 are automatically set.

 Three colors are also defined as well as a setting for current color.
 These are `KU`, `KUsund`, and `KUscience`.